Icon Painting Workshop

 Earlier or later it happens to every iconographer: - desire or need to write / paint a totally new icon due to total absence of models for it.
 To help our collegues solve this situation we launched a series of workshops, widening professional horizon and helping to gain the professional approach to drawing.

-Yes, we are aware of the fact that majority of contemporary iconographers use proris' (stylized linear drawing) for their icons, and this does not stop us.
+Yes, we are aware of the fact that the majority of contemporary iconographers use proris' (stylized linear drawing) for their icons, and this does not stop us.
 Sincerely, we do not want make it to force our students to throw their tracing-paper away, we make it because after the training in drawing even the copying becomes more thoughtful and conscious.

 Several years ago we started teaching different face-painting techniques (“3 Faces in 5 Days” and “East and West – Two Traditions of Face-Painting”).
 Last year we had the "Iconography Garment Drawing and Painting Workshop".
 These were good experiences and we saw how much drawing skills improved the work of our students.
 The results confirmed our hunch about drawing as the most fundamental skill for all iconographers, muralists and carvers.
 The works of the students who attended these workshops show structure and thoughtfulness.